Feeling extra tired recently? Having trouble concentrating or finding motivation to work hard?

 If you're feeling overwhelmed, talk about it.
 Talk to your boss, partner, career coach - anyone that might offer some helpful advice or just a sympathetic ear.
 Getting out of your own head is key to understanding what to do next.

 You might end up realising what it is about work that’s running you ragged.
 The answer could be in a different role or department.
 Or it could be an adjustment to your working lifestyle, like moving to a new office or trying remote work.
 Perhaps even a four-day work week.
 Whatever it is, you can come back from your break refreshed and ready to ask your manager to help change things for the better.

 For company owners and managers

-Taking time off is just as important for you as your employees, lead by example.
+Taking time off is just as important for your well-being as your employees’ – so lead by example.

 You need to get used to handing over control of parts of your business when you're away, and trust your employees to make the right decisions.
 In the words of our founder, Gary Bury:

 “Trust people to make decisions in your absence.
 When I go away I always say to the team, ‘The worst decision is no decision.
 Make a choice and go with it.
 I'll back you up even if I’d have chosen differently.’
 The point is, I’m away, and I accept what happens in my absence.”